How to maximise engagement during onboarding

 Employee recognition platforms work in much the same way as social media apps, but are engineered for the workplace so they drive productivity rather than create distractions.
 They are a great way to share and disseminate the arrival and achievements of new employees.
 They can be used to officially welcome newcomers and recognise achievements and milestones throughout their onboarding in a way that is tangible to them and their peers.
 They even allow their colleagues to recognise, share, like and comment on their accomplishments in your workplace.

-When their achievements and contributions are recognised and celebrated early on, this is a clever and effective way of ensuring that new employees remain engaged throughout their onboarding.
+When their achievements and contributions are recognised and celebrated early on, this is a clever and effective way to maintain engagement during onboarding.
 It can also help them feel more at home in your company when peers share and celebrate their achievements, acknowledge their hard work and nominate them for awards.

 Recognition should be the new normal